 "The benefits that your dog receives will make it well worth your time to learn this simple technique."

 Giving injections is outside the comfort zone for almost anyone outside the medical profession.
 However, subcutaneous fluid administration is not nearly as difficult as it sounds.
 The benefits that your dog receives will make it well worth your time to learn this simple technique.

 What equipment do I need?

 The equipment for home fluid therapy typically consists of a bag of fluids, a fluid drip set, and a needle.
 The fluid drip set is simply a tube that connects the fluid bag to the needle.

 How do I set up the equipment?

-A member of our veterinary professional staff will go through the steps with you in person.
+A member of your veterinary healthcare team will go through the steps with you in person.
 The steps are as follows:

-1. Remove the intravenous fluid bag and the fluid drip set from their protective packaging.
+- Remove the fluid bag and the fluid drip set from their protective packaging.